-During fetal development, a small flap-like opening — the foramen ovale (foh-RAY-mun oh-VAY-lee) — is normally present in the wall between the right and left upper chambers of the heart (atria).
-It normally closes during infancy.
+As a baby grows in the womb, an opening called the foramen ovale (foh-RAY-mun oh-VAY-lee) sits between the upper heart chambers.
+It typically closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.

-Patent foramen ovale occurs in about 25 percent of the normal population, but most people with the condition never know they have it.
-A patent foramen ovale is often discovered during tests for other problems.
-Learning that you have a patent foramen ovale is understandably concerning, but most people never need treatment for this disorder.
+Patent foramen ovale occurs in about 1 in 4 people.
+Most people with the condition never know they have it.
+A patent foramen ovale is often discovered during tests for other health problems.

-It's unclear what causes the foramen ovale to stay open in some people, though genetics may play a role.
+It's unclear why the foramen ovale stays open in some people.
+Genetics may play a role.

-Your heart has four pumping chambers that circulate your blood:
+The typical heart has four chambers that pump blood:

-- The right atrium.
-The upper right chamber (right atrium) receives oxygen-poor blood from your body and pumps it into the right ventricle through the tricuspid valve.
+- The right upper chamber, also called the right atrium.
+This heart chamber receives oxygen-poor blood from the body.
+It pumps blood to the right lower heart chamber through the tricuspid valve.

-- The right ventricle.
-The lower right chamber (right ventricle) pumps the blood through a large vessel called the pulmonary artery and into the lungs, where the blood is resupplied with oxygen and carbon dioxide is removed from the blood.
-The blood is pumped through the pulmonary valve, which closes when the right ventricle relaxes between beats.
+- The right lower chamber, also called the right ventricle.
+This heart chamber pumps blood to the lungs through a large vessel called the pulmonary artery.
+In the lungs, blood picks up oxygen.
+The blood moves through the pulmonary valve.
+The valve closes when the chamber relaxes between beats.

-- The left atrium.
-The upper left chamber (left atrium) receives the oxygen-rich blood from the lungs through the pulmonary veins and pumps it into the left ventricle through the mitral valve.
+- The left upper chamber, also called the left atrium.
+This heart chamber receives the oxygen-rich blood from the lungs.
+It sends blood through the pulmonary veins and mitral valve and into the left lower chamber.

-Because a baby in the womb isn't breathing, the lungs aren't functioning yet.
+Because a baby in the womb isn't breathing, the lungs aren't working yet.
 That means there's no need to pump blood to the lungs.
-At this stage, it's more efficient for blood to bypass the lungs and use a different route to circulate oxygen-rich blood from the mother to the baby's body.
+At this stage, blood goes around the baby's lungs.
+It uses the placenta and umbilical cord to move oxygen-rich blood from the mother to the baby's body.

 Newborn baby's heart

-When a baby's lungs begin functioning, the circulation of blood through the heart changes.
-Now the oxygen-rich blood comes from the lungs and enters the left atrium.
-At this point, blood circulation follows the normal circulatory route.
+When a baby's lungs begin working, blood flow through the heart changes.
+Now the oxygen-rich blood comes from the lungs and enters the left upper heart chamber.

-The pressure of the blood pumping through the heart usually forces the flap opening of the foramen ovale closed.
-In most people, the opening fuses shut, usually sometime during infancy.
+The pressure of the blood pumping through the heart usually forces the flap opening of the foramen ovale to close.
+In most people, the opening closes sometime during infancy.

-In rare cases a patent foramen ovale can cause a significant amount of blood to bypass the lungs, resulting in low blood oxygen levels (hypoxemia).
+- Low blood oxygen.
+Rarely, a patent foramen ovale can cause a significant amount of blood to go around the lungs.
+This lowers blood oxygen levels, a condition called hypoxemia.